zoombahrainservices-lab/MI-Test/GOOGLE_AUTH_SETUP.md

 ## 🚀 Google OAuth Configuration

-To enable Google authentication in your MI Test website, you need to configure Google OAuth in your Supabase project.
+To enable Google authentication in your MindMatrix website, you need to configure Google OAuth in your Supabase project.

 ### Step 1: Create Google OAuth Credentials